Best Overall: 2000 Tom Brady Bowman Chrome RC #236

 The Giannis Antetokounmpo Prizm RC is one to hold onto for the next decade.

-We like the Orange Prizm version but it is hard to find, not to mention it will set you back by a significant amount!
+We like the love the Orange version but it is hard to find, not to mention it will set you back by a significant amount!

 We would not be surprised to see three or four more MVPs from Antetokounmpo, although Luka Doncic may have something to say about that in the future.